 Mr. Fanservice: He attracted an army of fangirls before the film was released.

-Sympathy for the Devil: Despite being enemies, it's clear enough through Jack's expressions that he still empathizes a bit with Pitch's conditions, probably because they shared the same condition as spirits.
-Even at the ending, when Pitch is brought back at his lair by his nightmares, Jack is the only one who is seemingly horrified by this.
+Sympathy for the Devil: Despite being enemies, it's clear enough through Jack's expressions that he still empathizes a bit with Pitch's condition, probably because they shared the same condition as spirits.
+Even at the ending, when Pitch is brought back to his lair by his nightmares, Jack is the only one who is seemingly horrified by this.